Flowsqy/CustomRaids/README.md

 #   Set it to a negative number will show the message to every player on the server
 # <topkill-type> [https://javadoc.io/doc/net.md-5/bungeecord-chat/latest/net/md_5/bungee/api/ChatMessageType.html] :
 #   The type of message to send.
 'CHAT' by default
-# <topkill-permanent> [boolean] : Whether the message should be sent permanently in action bar.
+# <topkill-permanent-message> [String] : The message to send permanently in action bar during the event.
+#   Keep it empty to disable it.
+It supports colors
+# <topkill-permanent-radius> [integer] : The radius for the permanent message.
+#   See the <topkill-radius> property for more details.
 #
 # Rewards:
 # <item-n> : The key of a reward.
 You can have as many entities as you want.
 The key just need to be unique.